 A: If you work with Anthony, the simple answer is "yes"!

 As any mother-to-be knows, pregnancy is hard on the body.
 Additionally, everyone has variations and minor imperfections to begin with.
 Maternity photography will show more of you than usual, so extra care must be taken so the variations do not appear unflattering or distract from the focus of the picture: the beauty of motherhood.

 A good maternity photographer will know how to light the scene softly, choose poses, and utilize clothing to flatter the form.
 Additionally, they will perform professional quality digital retouching so that any unflattering marks can be removed.
 This process takes great skill since they must be sure to maintain a natural looking result.

 Look for examples in the maternity photographer's work that demonstrates how they capture the beauty in a natural way.
 Unless they specialize in maternity photography, a photographer's work may come across looking either unsightly or plastic.
 Be sure you like your photographer's style before you book a session!

-The preparations are similar to any other photo shoot: just be prepared to look your best.
+A: The preparations are similar to any other photo shoot: just be prepared to look your best.
 It's a good idea to avoid any new or radical changes to your normal hygiene regimen just before the shoot, as new skin cleansing and hair care products could bring about unexpected results.

 Being well rested will help, though it's sometimes difficult during pregnancy.
 Also eating light and healthy the day of the shoot is a good idea so you don't feel bloated or hungry.
 This will help you look your best.